WithSecureLabs/cloud-wiki/src/pages/contributing.md

 * Make your changes to the appropriate files under `/docs`, following the style guide below where possible.
 * Open a merge request, and fill in the merge template

-Drop Nick Jones, Christian Philipov or Mohit Gupta a line on the Cloud Security Forum Slack workspace, or Twitter, if you have questions or need some support.
+Drop Nick Jones, Christian Philipov, Matthew Keogh or Mohit Gupta a line on the Cloud Security Forum Slack workspace, or Twitter, if you have questions or need some support.

 ## Code of Conduct